cloned2k16/SNGT/README.md

 #### 'Company' Vision Statement ..
 >- **NO MONOPOLY**
-   ( no social platform on iNET should be alowed to have full control of it,
+   no social platform on iNET should be alowed to have full control of itself,
-     just like nobody can monopolize telephones or whatever public communication infrastructure & tools )
+   just like nobody can monopolize telephones or whatever public communication infrastructure & tools
 >- **PRIVACY**
-   you are not the product, and monetization must be made under strictly fair play,
+   you are not the product, and the monetization must be done under strict conditions of fair play,
+   (seems obvious , while obviously is not today)
-   aside your data is your!! no matter what ..
+   aside, your data is yours!! and forever , no matter what ..
 >- **NO CONTROL**
    it's none of our business to replace police work ..
 >- **DECENTRALIZED**